bartvanerp/SPSsite/content/info/bachelor_bep.md

 Students may start their Bachelor’s final project if they have obtained at least 120 credits, including
 - The compulsory study components of the first year of the Bachelor’s program
-- two elective study components as stated in the Program and Examination Regulations 2016-2017 for the Bachelor’s program in Electrical Engineering.
+- Two elective study components as stated in the Program and Examination Regulations 2016-2017 for the Bachelor’s program in Electrical Engineering.

 <br>